go-shiori/shiori/docs/Usage.md

 ## Using Web Interface

-To access web interface run `shiori serve` or start Docker container following tutorial above.
-If you want to use a different port instead of 8080, you can simply run `shiori serve -p <portnumber>`.
+To access web interface run `shiori server` or start Docker container following tutorial above.
+If you want to use a different port instead of 8080, you can simply run `shiori server -p <portnumber>`.
 Once started you can access the web interface in `http://localhost:8080` or `http://localhost:<portnumber>` if you customized it.
 You will be greeted with login screen like this :

 ![Login screen](https://raw.githubusercontent.com/go-shiori/shiori/master/docs/screenshots/01-login.png)